uzairnaeem015/uzairnaeem015/README.md

 ## Hi there, I'm Uzair Naeem👋

 Welcome to my GitHub profile!
-I'm a software engineer and AI enthusiast, constantly exploring the latest technologies and honing my software engineering expertise.
+I'm an AI enthusiast, playing with new technologies.
 Here’s a bit more about me:

 ## 🌟 About Me
 - **Education:** Master’s degree in Artificial Intelligence.
-- **Specialties:** Python programming, C# with .NET Core, Microsoft Dynamics 365 F&O developer, and React development,.
-- **Current Focus:** Building innovative AI solutions.
+- **Focus:** Building innovative AI solutions.
-- **Current Job:** Artificial Intelligence Intern at [Radical AI](https://www.linkedin.com/company/radicalai-li/)

 ## 🚀 Projects
 - [Job Search Tool](https://github.com/uzairnaeem015/JobSearchAI): A simple tool for optimizing job search using AI.